 Paatitaaq-Onion Portage

-Down river from Ambler lies a stretch of river that has been the meeting ground for the Inupiat, and their ancestors, for well over 8,000 years to harvest caribou that are migrating through.
+Down river from Ambler lies a stretch of river that has been the meeting ground for the Iñupiat, and their ancestors, for well over 8,000 years to harvest caribou that are migrating through.
 This extremely important spot along the Kobuk River is known as Paatitaaq.
-It means "onion" in Inupiaq-the language of the Inupiat (the indigenous people who live and subsist in the region).
-It gets its name from the wild alliums that grow along the river.
-The English name, Onion Portage, comes from the same plant and the presence of a portage that cuts off approximately 10 miles (16 km) of river.
-Paatitaaq continues to be a place that people from around the Northwest Arctic Borough meet up and hunt caribou as they migrate through, primarily in the fall.
+It means "onion" in Iñupiaq-the language of the Iñupiat (the Indigenous people who live and subsist in the Northwest Arctic of Alaska).
+Paatitaaq gets its name from the wild alliums that grow along the river.
+The English name, Onion Portage, comes from the same plant and the presence of a portage that cuts off approximately 10 miles (16 km) of river travel.
+Paatitaaq continues to be a place that people from around the Northwest Arctic meet up and harvest caribou as the herd migrates through, primarily in the fall.

 View looking upriver from the beach at Onion Portage